Lauri Törni: Commemoration

 In the 1965 book The Green Berets by Robin Moore, the "Sven Kornie" (or Captain Steve Kornie) main character in the first chapter was based on Thorne.

 In the 1990s, Törni's name became better known, with numerous books being written about him.
-He was named 52nd in the Suuret Suomalaiset listing of famous Finns; in the 2006 Suomen Sotilas (Soldier of Finland) magazine listing, he was elected most courageous of the Mannerheim Cross recipients.
+He was named 52nd in the Suuret Suomalaiset listing of famous Finns.
+In the 2006 Suomen Sotilas (Soldier of Finland) magazine listing, he was elected most courageous of the Mannerheim Cross recipients.

 In Finland, the survivors, friends, and families of Detachment Törni formed the Lauri Törni Tradition Guild.
 The Infantry Museum (Jalkaväkimuseo) in Mikkeli, Finland, has an exhibit dedicated to Törni, as does the Military Museum of Finland in Helsinki.

-Even before his death, Thorne's name was legendary in US Special Forces.
+Even before his death, Thorne achieved an exemplary reputation in US Special Forces.
 His US memorial is the Larry Thorne Headquarters Building, 10th SFG(A), Fort Carson, Colorado.
-10th Group honors him yearly by presenting the Larry Thorne Award to the best Operational Detachment-Alpha in the command.
+The 10th Group honours him yearly by presenting the Larry Thorne Award to the best Operational Detachment-Alpha in the command.
 The Special Forces Association Chapter 33 in Cleveland, Tennessee is named after him.

-In 2010 he was named as the first Honorary Member of the United States Army Special Forces Regiment and in 2011 he was inducted into the United States Special Operations Command (USSOCOM) Commando Hall of Honor.
+In 2010, he was named as the first Honorary Member of the United States Army Special Forces Regiment.
+In 2011, he was inducted into the United States Special Operations Command (USSOCOM) Commando Hall of Honor.

-In their 2013 book Tuntematon Lauri Törni [Unknown Lauri Törni], authors Juha Pohjonen and Oula Silvennoinen write that Törni's conviction for treason was justified because the Waffen-SS training he received at the end of World War II was provided to help achieve a National Socialist coup in Finland.
+In their 2013 book Tuntematon Lauri Törni (Unknown Lauri Törni), authors Juha Pohjonen and Oula Silvennoinen write that Törni's conviction for treason was justified because the Waffen-SS training he received at the end of World War II was provided to help achieve a National Socialist coup in Finland.
 This view has been challenged by Törni Heritage Guild members Markku Moberg and Pasi Niittymäki, who acknowledge that Törni faced pressure from the war and alcohol consumption, but contend that he did not support Germany.

-Furthermore, Finnish historian and later Minister of Defence (2015–2019) Jussi Niinistö of the right-wing populist Finns Party argued that Törni's training was actually motivated by patriotism towards his native country, and accused Pohjonen and Silvennoinen of stirring up hatred in order to promote sales of their book while disregarding "the fact that in Finland there was a genuine fear that Russia would occupy Finland."
+Finnish historian and later Minister of Defence (2015–2019) Jussi Niinistö of the right-wing populist Finns Party argued that Törni's training was actually motivated by patriotism towards his native country, and accused Pohjonen and Silvennoinen of stirring up hatred in order to promote sales of their book while disregarding "the fact that in Finland there was a genuine fear that Russia would occupy Finland."